mekanoe/VRC_HLS/README.md

 ### Quirks of nginx RTMP HLS method

-- There is about a 60 second delay with this configuration.
-I will research how to get this time down.
 - It will never desync for other players so you may stop/pause/start to your heart's content, but it will start from the beginning of the buffer.
 - VRChat can break state sync, and sometimes end up draining out the 60 second buffer.